Compost: Compost tea

 Compost tea is made up of extracts of fermented water leached from composted materials.
 Composts can be either aerated or non-aerated depending on its fermentation process.
 Compost teas are generally produced from adding compost to water in a ratio of 1:4–1:10, occasionally stirring to release microbes.

 There is debate about the benefits of aerating the mixture.
-Non-aerated compost tea is cheaper and less labor intensive, but there are conflicting studies regarding the risks of phytotoxicity and human pathogen regrowth.
-Aerated compost tea brews faster and generates more microbes, but has potential for human pathogen regrowth.
+Non-aerated compost tea is cheaper and less labor-intensive, but there are conflicting studies regarding the risks of phytotoxicity and human pathogen regrowth.
+Aerated compost tea brews faster and generates more microbes, but has potential for human pathogen regrowth, particularly when one adds additional nutrients to the mixture.